kkafar/dsync/docs/premises.md

 # What is this project?

+> [!important]
+> Just found out taht there is such thing as `rsync`...
+Therefore,
+> this project aims to implement some subset of `rsync` functionality.
+> It looks however that it'll have some unique features (other deamons discovery etc.).

 Sync filesystem contents between given tree mount points.

 E.g. given following file hierarchy on host A: